HP Inc.: Pristine Results

 HP Inc. (NYSE:HPQ) reported earnings after the closing bell on Wednesday.
-Once again, the personal computer and printing solutions company did not disappoint, delivering an all-around beat as I had been expecting along with a full-year EPS guidance raise.
+Once again, the personal computer and printing solutions company did not disappoint, delivering an all-round beat as I had been expecting along with a full-year EPS guidance raise.

 Credit: Wallpaper Safari